AnoushkaTripathi/NIELIT-INTERNSHIP-ON-HLS-PROGRAMMING/README.md

 - In-system Hardware-debugging of the post-implemented design
 - Case studies and projects using HLS Programming

-# Outcome of the Course
+# Outcome of the Internship
-After successful completion of the module, the students shall be able
+After successful completion of the module, the I learnt to
-- Create their own IP and SoC design for FPGA implementation
+- Create my own IP and SoC design for FPGA implementation
-- Develop their own software application with Zynq APSoC
+- Develop my own software application with Zynq APSoC

 <details>